Chapter 1: Chapter 1

 "Yes I am afraid it is, it was the only night Charles could get his friend to come out from the city."
 Jane told her.
 "He really wants me to meet his friend, and I really want Charles to meet you." she told her as she wrapped her arm around her younger sisters.

-"Mr. Darcy has a very busy schedule and only has time this evening.
-He and Charles are very close and I really want to make a good impression.
-Charles is bringing his sisters along as well." she explained.
-"So I really need you there, please?"
+"Mr. Darcy has a very busy schedule and only has time this evening."
+Jane pleaded with her, "Lizzy he and Charles are very close and I really want to make a good impression.
+Charles is bringing his sisters along, so I really need you there, please?"

 Elizabeth laughed, "On second thought perhaps I should feel sorry for Mr. Darcy." she told her knowing how her mother could be when it came to match making attempts.

-Elizabeth laughed, "Jane, you are the only fashion model that I know who doesn't know she is gorgeous, smart, witty, charming, the list just keeps on going.
+Elizabeth laughed, "Jane, you are the only model that I know who doesn't know she is gorgeous, smart, witty, charming, the list goes on and on.
 Of course he likes you, probably even more than you know." she assured her sister.

 Elizabeth smiled and tried to reassure her, "I promise to keep mother busy and away from the two of you as much as possible." she said hoping to encourage her.

-Elizabeth watched her sister as she drove off.
-Out of her four sisters, Jane was certainly the most beautiful, with her brilliant blue eyes, long curly blond hair, and a perfect figure.
-It was no surprise that their mother got her into modeling as soon as she was old enough.
+Elizabeth watched her sister as she drove off, out of all her four sisters Jane was certainly the most beautiful, with her brilliant blue eyes, long curly blond hair, and the perfect figure.
+It was no surprise really that their mother got her into modeling as soon as she was old enough.
 Jane was not as enthused with their mother's career choice for her, but she went along to keep peace in the family.
 Jane was always easy-going, and accommodating.
 She never really found the heart to resist their mother's schemes.
 By the time she turned thirteen, their mother hired an agent and her career in modeling began.

-It did not take long after she pulled out her Iphone and typed in his name.
-Several pages of information came back for William Darcy.
+It did not take long after she pulled out her IPhone and typed in his name several pages of information came back for William Darcy.
 As she read over his bio she found out that he was a graduate of Oxford and that he held a degree in business.
-He was the head of Darcy industries, which was one of a number of corporations with holdings in computer security software, communications, computer technologies, real estate, shipping, and manufacturing.
+He was the head of Darcy industries which was one of a number corporation with holdings in computer security software, communications, computer technologies, real estate, shipping, and manufacturing.
 She was surprised to find that he was actually worth millions of dollars.
 After his father's untimely death, William Darcy inherited his father's business and was made guardian of his younger sister.
-He was only twenty-one years old at the time.
-In the year after he took over, the family business grossed one hundred-fity-two million dollars.
+He was only 21 years old at the time.
+In the year after he took over the family business grossed 152 million dollars.
 Elizabeth took in a deep breath, "SO what do you look like Mr. Darcy?" she wondered out loud.
 She searched for more personal information, but found that harder to come by.
 It seemed he guarded his privacy very closely.
-As she read on, she found out that he had one sister who was nine years younger than he was and that he worked very diligently at keeping her out of the press.
-She also found out that he had several homes throughout the country with the two most well-known being Highland Manor in London, and Pemberley Estates, in Derbyshire.
+As she read on, she found out that he had one sister who was 9 years younger than he was and that he worked very diligently at keeping her out of the press.
+She also found out that he had several homes throughout the country with the two most well-known being Hillcrest Manor in London, and Pemberley Estates, in Derbyshire.
 After several more searches she finally found a picture of the man.
-The photo was fairly recent, it was taken a few months ago at the opening of a new art gallery in London.
+The photo was fairly recent; it was taken a few months ago at the opening of a new art gallery in London.
 He was dressed in formal attire and looked a bit uncomfortable.
 Elizabeth had to admit that he was actually very handsome, he was tall, with dark wavy hair, and dark brown eyes.
 She wondered what his opinion would be of her and her family.
 She hoped for Jane's sake that he would not be as stuffy as he looked.
 It was the sound of her alarm going off that reminded her of her meeting.
-"I am so going to be late." she scolded herself as she tucked her Iphone in her pocket and got on her motorcycle heading toward the coffee-house.
+"I am so going to be late." she scolded herself as she tucked her IPhone in her pocket and got on her motorcycle heading toward the coffee-house.